Enedis-OSS/grafana-dsl/readme.md

 ### Disclaimer

-Currently, we only support xxx grafana version.
+Currently, we only support grafana **version 10** .
 In the future, we will, may be, support multiple version of grafana.
  All the grafana dashboard components are not supported yet.
 If you find something which does not exist, feel free to open a pull request :)

 ## Getting Started